Bounce House Insurance Cost: Inflatable Rental Quotes (2026)

 Edited by Justin Marks · Updated June 2026 · Disclosures ↓

 Bounce house insurance — covering inflatable amusement device (IAD) rentals — is one of the most exposure-heavy small-business insurance niches.
+Operators with mixed inventory beyond standard bouncers (water slides, interactive games, giant inflatables) should also see our broader inflatable rental insurance cost page.
 The vast majority of claims trace to pediatric injuries from falls, collisions, or wind-blown rollovers (Consumer Product Safety Commission injury data, 2023).
 The right General Liability policy + Inland Marine equipment coverage + venue-required additional-insured endorsements determine whether your business survives a single claim.

 Interactive Industry-typical estimate, not a quote